jyoutir/Investment-calc/README.md

-**This is a simple investment calcualtor.
+**This is a simple investment calcualtor with UI.
 Used to project earnings over time.**

 Example of input